hudwave/lets-make-lasagne/chapter-02-self-imposed-restrictions/chapter-02-self-imposed-restrictions.md

 7. It is now trivial to debug when a value is set or read.
 Simply set a break point in the setter or getter.
 8. You can use fluent style setters to configure objects.
 See [Appendix](/appendix-gamemaker-patterns/appendix-gamemaker-patterns.md#f-fluent-style-api) for more details.
 9. Autocomplete can be used to get a nice filtered list of all properties you can read or modify.
 By typing `object.set` or `object.get` you will see a filtered list of just the setters or getters on `object`.
 If you use direct property access you will also see loads of other variables and methods that may not be relevant.
-10. Getters and setters can be overridden to add new behaviour.
-We will use this fact in Chapter 5 to create a data binding system.
+10. An object can be configured with different implementations of the getter or setter during the initialisation of the object.
+This is used in [Chapter 4](/chapter-04-signals/chapter-04-signals.md) to handle objects and structs differently.
 11. You can apply metadata to getter and setter functions but not to individual variables.
 This might be useful for things like a serialisation library.
 See the [Appendix](/appendix-gamemaker-patterns/appendix-gamemaker-patterns.md#d-method-metadata-annotations) for more details.
+12. Getters and setters can be overridden to add new behaviour.
+We will use this fact in [Chapter 5](/chapter-05-data-binding/chapter-05-data-binding.md) to create a data binding system.

 The main disadvantages are verbosity:
 1. You need to write more code and that takes effort, I sympathise 😩